 The Rainforest Biome

 This was our favourite of the two biomes no doubt.
-Maybe because it’s so exotic – or as my don said: this must be the place where Paddington has come from in darkest Peru.
+Maybe because it’s so exotic.
+Or as my son said “this must be the place where Paddington has come from in darkest Peru.”
 It is used for tropical plants, such as fruiting banana plants, coffee, rubber and more and is kept at a tropical temperature and moisture level.